Redmond Burke: Early life and education

-Burke and his three younger sisters, Alannah Radke, Claire Chinn, and Christine Jaeger, grew up in Cupertino, California.
-He was educated in public schools - Portal Elementary School, John F. Kennedy Junior High School, and Monta Vista High School, where he co-captained the varsity wrestling and Championship football teams, and won the Outstanding Wrestler award at the Central Coast Section Championships in 1976.
-Burke placed fifth at 165 pounds, in the California State Wrestling Championships that year.
-Burke's influential coaches included Patrick Lovell, Ron Edwards, Dave Vierra, Rudy Lapera, and Duane "Buck" Shore.
+Burke and his three younger sisters grew up in Cupertino, California.
+He was educated at Portal Elementary School, John F. Kennedy Junior High School, and Monta Vista High School, where he won the Outstanding Wrestler award at the Central Coast Section Championships in 1976.
+Burke placed fifth in the California State Wrestling Championships that year.

 He attended Stanford University, majoring in human biology.
-Notable instructors included Nobel Prize winners, Linus Pauling in biochemistry and Arthur Schawlow in physics.
-He walked on and made the Stanford varsity football team as a freshman under NFL Hall of Fame coach Jack Christiansen.
-Burke co-captained the varsity rugby team, touring New Zealand and Canada, where he played wing forward.
-He graduated with Honors and Distinction, with election to the Phi Beta Kappa honor society.

 Burke attended medical school at Harvard University from 1980 to 1984.
-Nicholas Tilney taught a course in aseptic surgical technique to Harvard Medical students, and was a mentor.
-Burke was a student observer for the first heart transplants in New England, performed by Professor John J. Collins, at the Brigham and Women's Hospital.

-Burke was selected for General Surgical Residency Training at the Brigham and Women's Hospital, under then Surgeon in Chief John A. Mannick MD, Mosely Professor of Surgery at Harvard Medical School.
-Notable instructors included Nobel Prize Winner Joseph Murray, who performed the world's first kidney transplant, and David J. Sugarbaker, who performed the first lung transplants at the Brigham and Women's Hospital.
+Career

-In 1989, after completing general surgery training at the Brigham, and in preparation for cardiac surgery training, Burke spent a year as a research fellow at the Massachusetts Institute of Technology, in the Spectroscopy Laboratory, under Michael Stephen Feld, PhD.
+Burke was selected for General Surgical Residency Training at the Brigham and Women's Hospital.
+In 1989, after completing general surgery training, and in preparation for cardiac surgery training, Burke spent a year as a research fellow at the Massachusetts Institute of Technology, in the Spectroscopy Laboratory, under Michael Stephen Feld.
 Burke developed the idea that Laser-induced fluorescence spectroscopy could be used to diagnose rejection in transplanted cardiac tissue, thereby avoiding the need for traumatic biopsies.

-Burke was selected for cardiac surgery training at the Brigham and Women's Hospital, under program director Lawrence H. Cohn.
-He spent six months as the Chief Resident in Pediatric Cardiac Surgery under Professor Aldo Castaneda, and attending surgeons, Richard Jonas MD, John Mayer MD, and Frank Hanley MD.
-When Hanley accepted the position of Chief of Pediatric Cardiac Surgery at the University of California, San Francisco, Burke was offered his position, and he joined the Children's Hospital Boston attending staff in 1992, becoming an Instructor in Surgery at the Harvard Medical School.
+Burke was selected for cardiac surgery training under program director Lawrence H. Cohn.
+He spent six months as the Chief Resident in Pediatric Cardiac Surgery under Aldo Castaneda.
+Burke was offered the position of Chief of Pediatric Cardiac Surgery at the University of California, San Francisco and he joined the Children's Hospital Boston attending staff in 1992, becoming an Instructor in Surgery at the Harvard Medical School.

+Burke became the Chief of Pediatric Cardiovascular Surgery at Miami Children's Hospital.
+Burke's program was designed around two key principles: reduce the trauma of care for each patient over their lifetime and leverage the power of information technology to improve medical outcomes.